 Once removed, lay the old vinyl over the new vinyl, outlining it in chalk.
 Using this method will ensure that you get just the right dimensions when the vinyl is cut.
 It never hurts to add a bit to the dimensions so there is some wiggle room when you reattach the vinyl.

 All Vinyl Fabrics supplies marine grade vinyl that is ideal for updating your boat upholstery.
 We carry many different types of marine vinyl fabric in a variety of colors and styles.
-Give us a call today to find the perfect vinyl fabric for your project.
+Calculate how much vinyl you need to reupholster your boat, and give us a call today to find the perfect vinyl fabric for your project.